tipcoin-dev/tipcoin/doc/zmq.md

 ## Remarks

-From the perspective of monacoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into monacoind directly.
+From the perspective of tipcoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into tipcoind directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it